proso-io/knowledge-base/FrontendRouting.md

 > Hey, if I am showing the same navbar, the same footer and the same JS file for each route, why do I need to send it across the wire each time?
 Can't the client only ask for what it needs?

 The question had merit and so began client-side routing.
-Simply put, clients trade with servers on data while they hold the markup required to render different routes.
-This way, whenever a route changes, only th differences are rerendered, the rest of the page stays as is.
+Simply put, clients trade with servers on data while it holds the markup required to render different routes.
+This way, whenever a route changes, only the differences are rerendered, the rest of the page stays as is.

 The implementation of client-side routing is not straight-forward and is wrought with browser quirks.
-Here are some articles to check out if you are curious how client-side routing works -
+Here are some articles to check out if you are curious how it works -

 1. https://stackoverflow.com/a/37062379
 2. http://krasimirtsonev.com/blog/article/deep-dive-into-client-side-routing-navigo-pushstate-hash